MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

     - Select **Manage Releases**.
     - Select **Manage Alpha**.
     - Select **Upload APK**.
-3. [Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling) - Watch the [YouTube video](https://youtu.be/BZRoBbUsfPE), as the Link here is dated, and does not reflect the latest UI of Google Play Games Services.
+3. [Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling) - Watch the [YouTube video](https://youtu.be/BZRoBbUsfPE), as the link here is dated, and does not reflect the latest UI of Google Play Games services.
 4. Download the [Google Play Games SDK](https://github.com/playgameservices/play-games-plugin-for-unity) (if you have not done so already) and install it.
 5. Install the **PlayFab Unity SDK** (if you do not know how to do this, follow the [Unity3D quickstart guide](../../../sdks/unity3d/quickstart.md)).